-Below we've made a simple checklist of 10 steps to prepare the best trip of your life!
+Below we’ve made a simple checklist of 10 steps to prepare for your first trip to Maui.

 #1 Choose your Dates

-You need to decide what time of year, month work best for you, your family, and your work schedule.
-ALSO, and just as important, you need to choose a time that fits your needs as far budget and weather.
+You need to decide what time of year or month works best for you, your family, and your work schedule.
+ALSO, and just as important, you need to choose a time that fits your needs as far as budget and weather.
 Our off-season is usually around March-May and September-November.
-At this time, you'll get cheaper tickets/rooms and there will be less people on the island (barring any holiday or Spring Break).
-Coming during the winter is attractive to those that live in colder, snowy climates, and in the summer for those that have incredible humidity where they live.
+At this time, you’ll get cheaper tickets/rooms, and there will be fewer people on the island (barring any holiday or Spring Break).
+Coming during the winter is attractive to those that live in colder, snowy climates and in the summer for those that have incredible humidity where they live.

 #2 Where to Stay

 Maui is made up of a diverse range of micro-climates and unique towns.
 You need to choose by area and by town.
 Split Maui into four regions to start: South Maui, West Maui, East Maui, and North Shore/Upcountry.
 Then narrow it down to a town like Lahaina, Kaanapali, Kihei, Wailea, etc. Think about what you want to be closest to.
 Most spots on Maui are a short drive, but what do you want right outside your door?

 Keep in mind you’ll likely want to fly into Kahului even if you are staying near the airport on the west side.
 Driving for an hour along the beautiful coast is usually better than spending a fortune flying into Kapalua.
 Here are the best areas to stay on Maui.